 Far too often, trade shows are viewed as an excuse to see and hang out with other vendors that you already know, drinking and partying until the wee hours of the night – and giving the bare minimum of effort at the show itself.

 Don’t be those vendors.
 This is a chance to put your business in front of thousands of potential new buyers.
-In 2016, there were over 4,800 buying companies attending the show – and 2017 is shaping up to be just as busy.
+In 2016, over 4,800 buying companies were attending the show – and 2017 is shaping up to be just as busy.